Chandraswami

-Tantrik Jagadacharya Chandraswami (born Nemichand Jain; 08 February 1935 – 23 May 2017) was an Indian Tantrik.
+Tantrik Jagadacharya Chandraswami (born Nemichand Jain; 29 October 1948– 23 May 2017) was an Indian Tantrik.

-His father Dharamchand Gandhi Jain came from Behror in Alwar district of Rajasthan.
+His father Dharamchand Gandhi Jain came from Bagor in Bhilwara district of Rajasthan.
 The family moved to Hyderabad in 1960s when he was a child.
 Chandraswami was attracted to the study of Tantra from an early age.
 He left home when still young to become a student of Upadhyay Amar Muni and the scholar of Tantra, Mahamohopadhyay Gopinath Kaviraj.
 He later lived in the jungles of Bihar and Kathmandu where he spent time in meditation.
 He claimed that after four years he obtained extraordinary powers called siddhis.

 Though Chandraswami was by birth a Jain, he became a "sadhaka" (worshipper) of the Goddess Kali.
 He was also interested in interfaith dialogue, and sat on the Board of World Religious Leaders for the Elijah Interfaith Institute.

 Rise to fame

 He first gained fame as an astrologer but his rise to national prominence came as a result of his association with three Prime Ministers of India P. V. Narasimha Rao, Chandra Shekhar and V. P. Singh.
 Chandraswami was said to have been their spiritual adviser.
 Soon after Narasimha Rao became Prime Minister in 1991, Chandraswami built an ashram known as Vishwa Dharmayatan Sansathan in Delhi's Qutub Institutional Area.
 The land for the ashram had been allotted by Indira Gandhi.

 Chandraswami is said to have dispensed spiritual advice to the Sultan of Brunei, Sheikh Isa bin Salman Al Khalifa of Bahrain, Hosni Mubarak, Yasser Arafat, Hans-Adam II, Prince of Liechtenstein, Richard Nixon, Margaret Thatcher, actress Elizabeth Taylor, arms dealer Adnan Khashoggi businessmen Tiny Rowland and Mohamed Al-Fayed and crime lord Dawood Ibrahim.
 His loyal supporters include his secretary former BJP MLA Vikram Singh, Assistant Vijayraj Chauhan, the late Kailash Nath Aggarwal known as Mamaji.
 Chandraswami's finances have fluctuated with his political fortune.